 Avoidance of anything difficult seems like a solution to anxiety.
-In the short term avoidance may even seem to lower your anxiety.
+Avoidance of difficult tasks or situations or even feelings in order to lower anxiety can seem to work in the short term to lower your anxiety.
 But in the long term you have to avoid more and more things to keep feelings of anxiety at bay.
-In fact, this gradually reinforces and increases your levels of anxiety, that is, makes it worse.
+In fact, this gradually reinforces and increases your levels of anxiety, making it worse.
 In turn, this can lead to an increasing sense of helplessness and even depression.
-Avoidance always increases anxiety in the longterm.
-Doing is the only thing that decreases anxiety, in the longterm.
+Avoidance always increases anxiety in the long term.
+Moving, taking action even in small steps, is the opposite of avoidance and is part of what will decrease anxiety in the long term.

 1. Breathe.